bookofproofs/bookofproofs.github.io/_sources/history/16th-century/jungius.md

 * While at the Academic Gymnasium in Hamburg, where he taught until 1640, Jungius delivered "physics" lectures which were published by Christopher Meinel in the 1980s.
 * The Logica Hamburgensis Ⓣ(Hamburg logic) (1638) of Jungius, composed for the use of pupils at the Akademisches Gymnasium, presented late medieval theories and techniques of logic.
 * While Leibniz administered a princely library, Jungius assembled an extensive private book and manuscript collection over a long and intellectually ecumenical career.
+* At different times in his career, Jungius's scholarly "centre of gravity" ...
 * In mathematics Jungius proved that the catenary is not a parabola (Galileo assumed it was).
 * As well as mathematics, Jungius was interested in natural science.
 * From it we learn that Jungius was confident of predicting and explaining natural phenomena by adopting the natural laws that he distinguished.